History of Papua New Guinea: Archaeology

 Archaeological evidence indicates that humans arrived on New Guinea perhaps 60,000 years ago, although this is under debate.
-They came probably by sea from Southeast Asia during an Ice Age period when the sea was lower and distances between islands shorter.
+They came probably by sea from Southeast Asia during the Last Glacial Period, when sea levels were lower.
 Although the first arrivals were hunters and gatherers, early evidence shows that people managed the forest environment to provide food.
-There also are indications of neolithic gardening having been practiced at Kuk at the same time that agriculture was developing in Mesopotamia and Egypt.
-Today's staples – sweet potatoes and pigs – were later arrivals, but shellfish and fish have long been mainstays of coastal dwellers' diets.
+There also are indications of Neolithic gardening having been practiced at Kuk at the same time that agriculture was developing in Mesopotamia and Egypt.
+The sweet potatoes and pigs which are agricultural staples today were later arrivals, but shellfish and fish have long been mainstays of coastal dwellers' diets.
 Recent archaeological research suggests that 50,000 years ago people may have occupied sites in the highlands at altitudes of up to 2000 m, rather than being restricted to warmer coastal areas.